 The current document lists some important features that Rspack will support, some of which are already in progress, while others will be implemented in future versions of Rspack.

-Rspack will release a minor version every 2-3 months, each containing significant new features and improvements.
+Rspack will release a minor version every 2-3 months, each containing significant new features and performance improvements.

-Rspack v1.1 will support this feature experimentally, and will continue to optimize it in future versions until it is enabled by default.
+We will continue to optimize this feature in future versions until it is enabled by default.

 The evolution path of Rspack's caching capabilities follows a sequential implementation of memory cache, persistent cache, and portable cache.
 Currently, Rspack has implemented the memory cache and is implementing the persistent cache.